The hidden beauty of Vietnam is revealed through these sights and activities

 Discover ethnic traditions in Ha Giang

 Coming to think of discovering the ethnic culture, Vietnam travelers is often suggested to visit Sapa town.
-However, sometimes the crowds of tourists in Sapa may annoy explores who want to get off the beaten track.
+However, sometimes the crowds of tourists in Sapa may annoy explorers who want to get off the beaten track.
 Ha Giang – a Vietnam’s far north province – is also a hidden beauty which is known to not so many visitors.
 Nothing beats the thrill of driving along a narrow road and passing through breathtaking slopes and valleys.
 Ha Giang’s identity is rooted in a well-preserved tribal culture that fortunately has not been disrupted by modern development.
 You are able to freely enjoy the unique hill tribe culture here, as a long way will reward you much better.

 Eat bun cha like Obama